 Types of Grief

 Anticipatory Grief - often seen in families when an individual is diagnosed with a medical condition, such as Alzheimer’s.
 The person is still alive but the individual is changing and relationships are being lost.
+For more information on dementia and grief, click here

 Ambiguous Grief - an example is when an individual is not found but gone and closure is limited.